jefftranter/6502/asm/jmon/README.txt

 ACI MENU: E

 Calls the ACI (Apple Cassette Interface) firmware.
 Reports an error if an ACI card is not present.
-Note that the ACI firmware always go to the Woz Monitor on exit.
+Note that the ACI firmware always goes to the Woz Monitor on exit.
+This command applies to the Replica 1 only.

 FILL: F <START> <END> <DATA>...